FREE MEALS FOR 2023-24

-Ala Carte Purchase
+Ala Carte Purchases

-Online Payments for future Ala Carte Purchases
+Online Payments for Ala Carte Purchases

-Parents/guardians can make payments online using credit or debit cards or by e-checks https://farmington.familyportal.cloud for ala carte purchases.
+Parents/guardians can make payments online for ala carte purchases using credit or debit cards or by e-checks by accessing https://farmington.familyportal.cloud.
 Online payments are preferred, but checks are also accepted.
 Please make checks payable to Farmington Public Schools with your child’s name and their ID number in the memo section of the check.
-There is a $20 fee for returned (NSF) checks.
-Parents may also view meal purchases at https://farmington.familyportal.cloud.
+There is a $20 fee for returned (NSF) checks or returned e-checks for any reason.
+Be very careful entering your account numbers.

-Please call the Nutrition Services Department on (248) 489-3717 between the hours of 7:30 a.m.–2:30 p.m.
+Please call the Nutrition Services Department at 248-489-3717, between the hours of 7:30 a.m.–2:30 p.m.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.